marvin-schl/cs-fmu-mapper/README.md

 Besides the component configuration, there is a `Mapping` section where the Mapping from `outputVar`s to `inputVar`s is configured.
 For a detailed explanation see the example config.
 The simulation will be performed in steps.
 If a mapping is configured as `preStepMapping` the mapping will be done before simulation step execution.
 Consequently, when a mapping is configured as `postStepMapping` the mapping will be done afterwards.

-If there is a `plc` component configured the `plc` will be the simulation master and will trigger each simulation step.
+If there is a `plc` component configured, the `plc` will be the simulation master and will trigger each simulation step.
 If there is no `plc` configured the software will simulate standalone with the configured step size `timeStepPerCycle` configured in the `Mapping` section.
 If every component signalizes that it is finished then every component will be notified that the simulation is finished.
 In standalone mode, the simulation will then finalize itself.
 In `plc` master mode the `plc` should react accordingly and should initiate the termination of the program.

 ## Usage